-Housing prices are going up, and going up more quickly than others in some places, but sometimes it’s better to wait.
+Housing prices are going up, and going up more quickly in some places than others.
+But sometimes it’s better to wait.
 It gives you time to save more for a larger down payment, and maybe get a promotion at work that comes with a bigger paycheck.
-Something to think about, especially considering houses require time, and he’ll soon be working and going to school.
+Something to think about, especially considering that houses require time, and Chris will soon be working and going to school.

 Bottom line?
-My advice to Chris is to either somehow share the cost, set his sights a bit lower price wise, or wait until he has more money and more time.
+My advice to Chris is to somehow share the cost, set his sights a bit lower price-wise or wait until he has more money and more time.